DevSecTop/TF-via-PR/README.md

 ### Examples

-Use-case scenario: Provision resources in multiple workspaces with different input variables, followed by targeted destruction.
+Use-case scenario: Provision resources in multiple workspaces with different input variables, followed by targeted destruction of multiple resources.

 ```bash
 #1 PR Comment: Plan configuration in a workspace with input variable file.